Updated January 26, 2021

 When you make a sale on Etsy, payment is immediately collected.
 When you issue a refund, the money is immediately sent to your original buyer.

-- On Shopify, you can configure your shop to either collect payment immediately, or once it is fulfilled.
-Greenback will import unpaid sales, but they will be "open" and non-exportable on Greenback until payment is collected.
+On Shopify, you can configure your shop to either collect payment immediately, or once it is fulfilled.
+Greenback will import unpaid sales, but they will be open and non-exportable on Greenback until payment is collected.

-- For Amazon Seller, Greenback will only sync sales that match fulfillments.
-If you settle with Amazon in multiple currencies Greenback won't know the final exchange rates until a payout occurs.
-As such, the transaction will be displayed as "open".
-Learn more about how Greenback maintains transaction state for Amazon.
+For Amazon Seller, Greenback only syncs sales that match fulfillments.
+If you settle with Amazon in multiple currencies, Greenback will not know the final exchange rates until a payout occurs.
+Therefore, the transaction will display as open.

-Any expense/purchase on Greenback can be exported to your Xero account as either a "Bill" or "Bill + Payment".
-Exporting transactions as Bills will simply create an unpaid bill in Xero.
+Any expense/purchase on Greenback can be exported to your Xero account as either a Bill or Bill + Payment.
+Exporting transactions as bills simply creates an unpaid bill in Xero.
 The same logic applies for sales.
-Any sale on Greenback can be exported to your Xero account as either an "Invoice" or "Invoice + Payment".
-Exporting transactions as Invoice will simply create an unpaid Invoice in Xero.
+Any sale on Greenback can be exported to your Xero account as either an Invoice or Invoice + Payment.
+Exporting transactions as invoices simply creates an unpaid invoice in Xero.